zesty-io/accounts-ui/README.md

 ![accounts-ui-arcitecture](https://jvsr216n.media.zestyio.com/accounts-ui-code-architecture.png)

-We are working towards the [PRPL pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/) for delivering a <abbr title="Progressive Web App">PWA</abbr> as described by Addy Osmani on developers.google.com
+We are working towards the [PRPL pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/) for delivering a <abbr title="Progressive Web App">PWA</abbr> as described by [Addy Osmani on developers.google.com](https://developers.google.com/web/fundamentals/performance/prpl-pattern/)

-Currently we bundle are "sub-apps" individually but include them all on initial load.
+Currently we bundle our "sub-apps" individually but include them all on initial load.
 Eventually we want these bundles to be loaded on demand when their views are visited and the code becomes necessary.

 ### State